 About this Webpage

-Since I put up this webpage in 2007, I've received a few dozen e-mails from people in several different countries who are using these tournament designs or are planning to use them, and from people interested in the design of tournaments.
-The formats have been used for billiards, backgammon, baseball, volleyball, table tennis, role playing boardgames, and rock climbing tournaments!
-Some e-mails were critical, and some had helpful suggestions.
+Since I put up this webpage in 2007, I've received a few dozen e-mails from people in several different countries who are using these tournament designs and from people interested in the design of tournaments.
+The formats have been used for billiards, backgammon, baseball, volleyball, table tennis, pinewood derby, RPG, and rock climbing tournaments.
+Some e-mails were critical and some had helpful suggestions.

-I see now how important it is to tournament organizers to have formats accomdating any odd or even number of participants, depending on how many sign up ahead of time, or how many show up on the day of the tournament.
+From correspondance I've received, I see how important it is to tournament organizers to have formats accomdating any odd or even number of participants, depending on how many sign up ahead of time, or how many show up on the day of the tournament.
 I've posted brackets for every number of starting players from 3 to 20.

 In the original tournament designs posted here, in the triple elimination designs, the last 2 or 3 rounds were made double elimination in order to simplify and shorten the brackets.
 In the double elimination designs, the final game was single elimination.
-This practice was criticized, and I eventually agreed that it's better to keep the elimination number constant through the end of the tournament.
-The designs now posted are purely double, triple, or quadruple elimination throughout.
+This practice was criticized, I agreed with the criticism, and the designs now posted are purely double, triple, or quadruple elimination throughout.

-Some people told me that it appeared that, in certain situations in a late round of certain brackets, it would be advantageous to lose a game in order to skip ahead to a later round.
-I saw how that could be.
-I think that now, in the revised brackets, it's never an advantage to lose a game in these kinds of elimination tournaments.
+I've received some criticism that, in certain situations in a late round of certain brackets, it is advantageous to lose a game in order to skip ahead to a later round.
+However, I believe that in practice it is never an advantage to lose a game in these kinds of elimination tournaments.

 Elimination Tournaments Requiring a Fixed Number of Wins